salty-muffin/ghosts-of-data-past/README.md

 - [x] keep scroll position on navigation
 - [x] add ability to unmute video
 - [x] add favicon
+- [ ] update to sveltekit 1.0 (including app.html) for this and the documentation

 ### generate